Blue Cohosh

 —Description— Labor inducer, Menstruation promotion, Intriguing possibilities. #

-Blue cohosh is used for stimulating the uterus and starting labor; starting menstruation; stopping muscle spasms; as a ; and for treating colic, sore throat, cramps, hiccups, epilepsy, , of the uterus, (), over-growth of uterine.
+Blue cohosh is used for stimulating the uterus and starting labor; starting menstruation; stopping muscle spasms; as a laxative; and for treating , sore throat, cramps, hiccups, , hysterics, of the uterus, infection of the female organs (), over-growth of uterine.

 —Family— Berberidaceae; other members include – May apple, Mandrake, and Barberry.